Understanding Laravel Request Lifecycle – How Laravel handles HTTP Requests?

 - Checkout Laravel Tutorial Guide for Beginners

-This post is to explain you how Laravel Request Lifecycle works to serve user requests, all the steps and stages involved to handle HTTP requests and send back HTTP responses.
+This post is to explain to you how Laravel Request Lifecycle works to serve user requests, all the steps, and stages involved to handle HTTP requests and send back HTTP responses.

 Steps of Laravel Request Lifecycle:

 - First of all, the entry point of all HTTP requests is public/index.php

 - Loads the composer generated the vendor/autoload.php file and get the new Laravel Application Object from bootstrap/app.php

 - Then, the request is sent to HTTP Kernels which calls bootstrappers to load configuration, register and call service providers

 - HTTP Kernel handles the request and dispatches it to a router.

 - Router find the exact route and calls a Controller function

 - Controller function validates the input, calls database Models and calls Viewes.